yds12/tarsila/README.md

 Some of the main gaps currently are:

-* Works as intended on Linux, but there are some compatibility issues with MacOS (file dialog window does not open), and status on Windows is unknown;
+* Works as intended on Linux, but there are some compatibility issues with MacOS (file dialog window does not open, modifier keys do not work); Windows is reported to be working as intended;
-* No error handling, everything panics;
 * There are a few unit tests, but integration tests are missing, and coverage is far from 100%;
 * There is room to improve when it comes to performance